yshao19/yshao19.github.io/_pages/cv.md

 Industry Experience
 =====
+* Portfolio Management Intern
-* Portfolio Management Intern, Stepstone Group, La Jolla, CA 09/2023 - 01/2024
+  * Stepstone Group, La Jolla, CA 09/2023 - 01/2024
   * Calculated and analyzed the net asset values for private equity assets among all industry groups as time series
   * Developed a method to interpolate quarterly unrealized asset value in the database using cash flows of private equities
 * Quantitative Researcher Intern, IMC Trading, Chicago, IL 06/2023 - 08/2023
   * Designed and implemented statistical methodologies to identify and execute trading signals for option implied volatility
-  * Conducted in-depth Prot and Loss analysis using advanced option theory, leading to creation of dynamic optimization strategies for maximizing option position protability
+  * Conducted in-depth Profit and Loss analysis using advanced option theory, leading to creation of dynamic optimization strategies for maximizing option position profitability
 * Data and Quantitative Analytics Intern, Stepstone Group, La Jolla, CA 01/2023 - 05/2023
   * Developed multi-factor models for infrastructure portfolio analysis and incorporated them into Daily Valuation Engine
-*   Conducted comprehensive analysis and optimization of existing models for private equity portfolio return forecasting, driving signicant improvements in accuracy and providing valuable insights for predicting market trends
+  * Conducted comprehensive analysis and optimization of existing models for private equity portfolio return forecasting, driving significant improvements in accuracy and providing valuable insights for predicting market trends

 Professional Skills
 =====